 Down East Wood Ducks Game Notes - at Fayetteville

-The Down East Wood Ducks continue their 12-game road trip with a six-game series against the Fayetteville Woodpeckers, beginning tonight at 6:30 p.m.
-Tonight, RHP Gavin Collyer (1-0, 4.32) gets the ball for the Wood Ducks and RHP Shea Barry (1-1, 5.49) will toe the rubber for the Woodpeckers.
+The Down East Wood Ducks continue their series with the Fayetteville Woodpeckers, tonight at 6:30 p.m.
+RHP Wyatt Sparks (1-0, 2.95) toes the rubber for the Wood Ducks and Fayetteville will counter with RHP Fabricio Reina (0-2, 9.70)

 ---

 SWIPER KEEP SWIPING!: Being fast and loose on the base paths has been the secret to their success.
 When the Wood Ducks steal a base, they are 26-14 on the season.
-Currently, the Wood Ducks are third in all of MiLB with 120 stolen bases on the season.
-Jayce Easley (30) and Luisangel Acuña (16) lead the way for the Wood Ducks as their two primary and best base stealers.
+Currently, the Wood Ducks are third in all of MiLB with 122 stolen bases on the season.
+Jayce Easley (30), Luisangel Acuña (17), and Dustin Harris (15) lead the way for the Wood Ducks as their three primary and best base stealers.
+Every member of the roster this season has at least one stolen base

 • Discuss this story on the Low-A East League message board...